lukefleed/hpla-rs/README.md

-# Single-Threaded Sparse Kernel Benchmarks
+# Evaluating Rust for Sparse Matrix Kernels in Scientific Computing

 This repository contains the benchmark companion for the work *Evaluating Rust for Sparse Matrix Kernels in Scientific Computing*.
 It compares native Rust sparse kernels against PETSc, Eigen, Intel oneMKL, and PSBLAS on one CPU core.